 - A. Nonpayment of rent or other charges; - B. A history of late rental payments; - C. Failure to provide timely and accurate information regarding family composition, income circumstances, or other information related to eligibility or rent; - D. Failure to allow inspection of the unit; - E. Failure to maintain the unit in a safe and sanitary manner; - F. Assignment or subletting of the premises; - G. Use of the premises for purposes other than as a dwelling unit (other than for housing authority approved resident businesses) and/or their primary dwelling; - H. Destruction of property; - I. Acts of destruction, defacement, or removal of any part of the premises or failure to cause guests to refrain from such acts; - J. Any criminal activity on the property or drug-related criminal activity on or off the premises.
-This includes but is not limited to the manufacture of methamphetamine on the premises of the St. Clair County Housing Authority; - K. Non-compliance with Non-Citizen Rule requirements; - L. Permitting persons not on the lease to reside in the unit more than ten (10) consecutive days in any one-month or thirty (30) accumulative days within the last 12 months. - M. Other good cause.
+This includes but is not limited to the manufacture of methamphetamine on the premises of the St. Clair County Housing Authority;

+- K. Non-compliance with Non-Citizen Rule requirements; - L. Permitting persons not on the lease to reside in the unit more than ten (10) consecutive days in any one-month or thirty (30) accumulative days within the last 12 months. - M. Providing different and/or inconsistent information related to household income, family composition, place or residence, and/or any other material or significant information needed to accurately determine benefit / assistance levels to SCCHA and other State and/or federal assistance providers. - N. Other good cause.